EstebanGC/users-administration/README.md

 # 📝 Users Administration App

 Application to handle contacts, users and phone.
-Code with NestJS using Typeorm to work with relations in the database.
+Coded with NestJS using Typeorm and Docker to run PostgreSQL virtually.

 ## ⚙ Installation